Nina Totenberg: Career

+National Observer

 At the National Observer, Totenberg began covering legal affairs.
-In 1971 she broke a story about a secret list of candidates President Richard Nixon was considering for the Supreme Court.
-All the candidates were later rejected as unqualified by the American Bar Association and none were nominated.
+In 1971, she broke a story about a secret list of candidates President Richard Nixon was considering for the Supreme Court.
+All the candidates were later rejected as unqualified by the American Bar Association, and none were nominated.

-After Totenberg wrote an Observer profile of FBI director J. Edgar Hoover, the latter wrote a long letter to the paper's editor demanding she be fired.
+After Totenberg wrote a National Observer profile of FBI director J. Edgar Hoover, Hoover wrote a long letter to the paper's editor demanding she be fired.
 Instead, the editor printed the letter in the Observer along with a rebuttal of Hoover's complaints regarding the article.

+Fired for plagiarism

-She was fired from that paper for plagiarism in 1972 regarding a profile she wrote of then-soon-to-be Speaker Tip O'Neill which included, without attribution, quotes from members of Congress that had previously appeared in The Washington Post.
+In 1972, Totenberg was fired from the National Observer for plagiarism in a profile she wrote on incoming Speaker Tip O'Neill, which included, without attribution, quotes from members of Congress that had previously appeared in The Washington Post.
 Totenberg has said that the dismissal also related to her rebuffing of sexual overtures from an editor.
-Many of Totenberg's colleagues have defended her, noting that the use of previously-reported quotes was a common journalistic practice in the 1970s.
+Many of Totenberg's colleagues have defended her, noting that the use of previously reported quotes was a common journalistic practice in the 1970s.

 In 1995, Totenberg told the Columbia Journalism Review, "I have a strong feeling that a young reporter is entitled to one mistake and to have the holy bejeezus scared out of her to never do it again."

+New Times

-She next worked for the New York-based news magazine New Times.
+She next worked for the New York City-based news magazine New Times.
 At that publication, she wrote a celebrated article called "The Ten Dumbest Members of Congress", prompting the senator at the top of the list, William L. Scott, to call a press conference to deny that he was the "dumbest member of Congress."